bartekburnat7/main_project/README.md

 </details>
 <br>

-As I used the mobile first approach I also designed wireframes of what these pages would look like on a smaller device.
+As I used the mobile first approach I also designed wireframe of what these pages would look like on a smaller device.
 I wanted to keep the design simple to not clatter the screen and make it difficult to follow or read:

 <details><summary>Home Page</summary>
 <img src="images/home_page_phone.JPG">